 - If this bike feels anything like the Druid v2, it’s going to be a BANGER!!!
 The Druid v2 is the most fun bike I’ve ridden in the last year (read the post here)!

 - The LitE comes in at 45 pounds, which still isn’t that light.
-But with a 600Wh battery, if the range is great… This could end up being a really light full powered bike.
+But with a 600Wh battery, if the range is great… This could end up being a HIGHLIGHT, and a really light full powered bike.

 - There is no info (that we can find) about the batteries being removable or not, which leads us to believe that they are not removable.
 This is a CON because it means you cannot fly with the bikes or swap in extra batteries for longer days.